 The key is how you use it to help you and your family, and should only be designed by a Trusted Financial Professional!
 That's where we come in!

 Types of Annuities

-There are a number of different categories of Annuities available for you today, and there are far more choices than there used to be.
-As a result, there is a lot of misinformation about annuities, much of which may be perpetrated by "pitch men" to help them sell you on what might very well be, inappropriate options.
+There are a number of different types of Annuities that are available for you today, and, there are far more choices than there used to be.
+As a result, there is a lot of misinformation about annuities, much of which may be perpetrated by "pitchmen" to help them sell you on what might very well be, inappropriate options.

-Below are generic characteristics of most annuities that are currently available on the market.That said, at Financial 411 we always use the plans that fit appropriately into your specific plan to make sure you achieve the results you deserve.
+Below are the Generic Characteristics of most annuities currently available on the market.
+However, at Financial 411 we always use the plan(s) that fit into your specific goals and needs to make sure you receive the results you deserve.

 Immediate Annuities - Allow you to create a stream of payments for the period you choose from as little as 5 yrs or for the rest of your life.
 For example, if you received money from an inheritance, the sale of property, life insurance proceeds, etc., you can use that money to set up an annuity that can provide you with that Immediate stream of monthly payments.
 Both deferred and immediate annuities come in several varieties: